Saving a Trust Provision Instead of Destroying It

 When Reformation Applies

 The court can step in under three circumstances.
 First, when a nonvested property interest or power of appointment has already become invalid under the rule.
 Second, when a class gift has not yet violated the rule but might, and the time has come for some class members to receive their shares.
-Third, when an interest that does not meet the traditional "lives plus 21 years" test could eventually vest, but not within 90 years.
+Third, when an interest created under the trust could eventually vest but not within the perpetuities period allowed.

 This third trigger is a practical safety net.
-If a trust provision could vest but would take longer than 90 years to do so, the court can reform it now rather than waiting to see if it fails.
-For families with complex multi-generational trusts, this means the court can step in early to preserve the arrangement rather than letting it collapse decades later.
+If an interest to vest would take longer than 90 years after the creation of the interest, the court can reform it now.
+There is no need to wait decades to see if it fails.
+For families with complex multi-generational trusts, this means the court can step in early to preserve the arrangement.